 New to St. Timothy’s?
 Recently change your contact information?
 Please make sure the parish office has your contact information so that you may receive the monthly parish newsletter (The Tidings), e-mails, and a phone call in case of sudden and important parish news.

-Record of Baptism & Basic Data: If you are worshipping with us regularly and receiving the Holy Sacrament, you are asked to provide a record of baptism (baptism with water in the name of the Trinity is a prerequisite for receiving communion in the Episcopal Church).
-You will be entered as a baptized member of the parish; full adult membership in the Church is through Confirmation.
-Basic census data (date/place of birth, &c.) is collected as part of this process.
+Record of Baptism & Basic Data: If you are worshipping with us regularly and receiving the Holy Sacrament, you are asked to provide a record of baptism (baptism with water in the name of the Trinity is a prerequisite for receiving communion in the Episcopal Church); you may then be entered as a baptized member of the parish; full adult membership in the Church is through Confirmation (preparation for this is through participation in the Catechumenate).

 If you are already an Episcopalian, you may ask your previous parish to transfer you to St. Timothy’s.
 Questions?
-Please contact the parish’s Registrar, Sue Bergquist.
+Please contact the parish’s Registrar, Sue Bergquist or the Rector.
 We are very ready to help.

 Please notify the Parish Office if there has been a hospitalization so we can arrange a visit.
-Area hospitals do not automatically contact the parish with this information; the parish can only respond if we know you have a need!
+Due to privacy laws, hospitals do not automatically contact the parish with this information; the parish can only respond if we know you have a need!

-The Parish Office is generally open Tuesday-Friday, 9-Noon, 1-3 PM.
+The Parish Office is normally open Tuesday-Friday, 9-Noon, 1-3 PM, except for major holidays.

 +At the prayers of the Blessed Virgin Mary, St. Timothy our Patron, and all the Holy Saints of God, may you be strengthened for service, showing forth the glory of God in all you do, think, and say.
 Amen.